 Arizona State University and the surrounding community are proud of their culturally diverse population and support cultural diversity in every way possible.
-SafeZONE is a three-hour, in-depth workshop designed to increase the overall campus community's understanding and awareness of issues faced by lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/allied and other marginalized students.
+SafeZONE is a two-hour, in-depth workshop designed to increase the overall campus community's understanding and awareness of issues faced by lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/allied and other marginalized students.

 Contact Us For more information about SafeZONE, please contact us at firstname.lastname@example.org.

 SafeZONE workshops occur at each ASU location throughout the year.
 Departments may request a separate, individualized workshop when there are at least ten or more committed attendees using the Private Workshop Request Form.